Course approved for 6 CORE hours through LPCA-GA (Licensed Professional Counselors Association of Georgia)

-This self-directed course reviews the uses of technology for synchronous and asynchronous communication.
+This self-directed course based on applied learning reviews the uses of technology for synchronous and asynchronous communication.
 Specifically, the use of email, chat and text are summarized along with ethical considerations regarding consent and confidentiality.
 Working via these delivery methods is void of the typical auditory and aural communication cues.
 The Concept of Presence while working online as well as the impact of the Online Disinhibition Effect are reviewed.

 - Email, Chat and Text Delivery